pfrolke/DLCV-project-33/blog/BLOG.md

 In this project we followed the CNN-based approach [[1]](#1).
 We chose to explore this method because it requires much less computational resources than the Auto-Encoder or GAN methods.

 With the rise of generative diffusion models like Stable diffusion [[9]](#9), we also explored the possibility of using diffusion models for style transfer.
 Diffusion based models are known to be able to generate high quality through diffusion steps, that to slowly add random noise to data.
 They then learn to reverse the diffusion process to construct desired data samples from the noise.
 A diffusion based model called CoAdapter, which can be used to perform style transfer, was recently released [[10]](#10).
+Recent research has already tried to use diffusion based fashion style transfers [[11]](#11), but none have used the CoAdapter model.
 In this blog we also see if we can apply diffusion based style transfers on the segmented clothing pieces from the Fashionpedia dataset using CoAdapter.
 Since these diffusion based models are very computationally expensive, we only explore this model through manual experimentation using a Gradio interface

 ## The Fashionpedia Dataset

 A dataset of fashion images, called Fashionpedia [7], was recently released in combination with fashion garment segmentation and classifier models.
 The dataset consists out of around 45.000 images of people wearing clothing.
 Each image has detailed annotations for each garment, which contain a class label out of 27 categories and fine-grained features of the garment from a list of 294 attributes.

 From this dataset, we selected garments that where classified to a class belonging to the `upperbody`-superclass.
 Additionally, we required each clothing piece in our selection to have a minimum area of `25%` of the image size to filter out small detail pieces.
 From this selection, we use the segmented clothing images after scaling to `240x240` and normalizing.

 ## CNN-Based Style Transfer

 A pre-trained Convolutional Neural Network (CNN), in this case VGG-19 [[8]](#8), can be used to manipulate a content image to adopt the style of a style reference image by following [[1]](#1).
 The authors find that the representations of image content and image style within a CNN are separable.
 By reconstructing input images from the activations at different layers in the CNN, they show how deeper layers capture the high-level content of an image, while shallower layers capture a style representation.
 Specifically, layer `conv_4_2` is used for the content representation, and layers `conv_1_1`, `conv_2_1`, `conv_3_1`, `conv_4_1`, and `conv_5_1` are used for the style representation.

 To transfer style from a style image to a content image, we do a forward pass of the pre-trained CNN with the content and the style images and save the layer activations.
 Next, we do a forward pass on the input image, which starts off as a copy of the content image.
 Then, we calculate the loss and iteratively perform gradient descent on the input image.